What is Cold Calling?

 +

-Most B2B SDR teams target 60-80 dials per day using a power dialer, or 40-50 dials per day with manual dialing.
-The more important metric is meaningful conversations — top SDRs aim for 8-15 conversations per day.
-Quality outweighs quantity: 50 well-researched calls to verified numbers with personalized openers will outperform 150 untargeted dials every time.
+Standard target is 60-80 dials per day with a power dialer, or 40-50 manual.
+But honestly, dials per day is the wrong metric to optimize.
+What matters is meaningful conversations — top SDRs aim for 8-15 per day.
+We've seen teams doing 150 untargeted dials get outperformed by teams doing 50 well-researched calls to verified numbers with personalized openers.
+Volume without accuracy is just noise.

 What is the difference between cold calling and warm calling?